GregePorter/RIS-quickstart/README.md

 5. If your job exits right away, your job is crashing for some reason.
 You should run `cd ondemand/data/sys/dashboard/batch_connect/sys/jupyter/output/`, use `ls -lh` to find the most recently created folder, and `cd` into that folder.
 You can then view the output with `cat output.log` (or use `less output.log` if your file is really long.
 Exit `less` by typing in the letter `q`)
    - One common scenario why jobs might crash immediately is because storage1 is not set up correctly.
 If you try leaving the `Mounts` parameter empty and your new job doesn't crash, it means your RIS Storage hasn't been set up.
 Submit a ticket on RIS
 6. `bhosts -w -gpu general-interactive` can be used to see what GPU's are available to a given queue.
 The queue in this case is `general-interactive`
+7. `Exited with exit code 137.` is the error message you get if your job ran out of memory.

 ## Task 3: Run your first Jupyter Notebook